oasisprotocol/docs/docs/operators/run-your-node/genesis-doc.md

 # Genesis Document

-This document provides an overview of the Oasis Network's genesis document.

-## What is a Genesis Document?

 A genesis document contains a set of parameters that outline the initial state of an Oasis network.

 The state defined in the network's genesis document contains all the necessary information for launching that particular network (i.e. Mainnet, [Testnet](../../operators/testnet/README.md)), including initial token allocations, network parameters, and more.